Holi0317/trpc-vue-query/docs/topic/query-key.md

 # Query key

-trpc-vue allows customization on the generated query key passed down into vue-query.
+trpc-vue-query allows customization on the generated query key passed down into vue-query.

 This only affects queries.
 Mutation and subscription have hard-coded query factory.